WordPress/gutenberg/docs/how-to-guides/enqueueing-assets-in-the-editor.md

 This guide is designed to be the definitive reference for enqueueing assets (scripts and styles) in the Editor.
 The approaches outlined here represent the recommended practices but keep in mind that this resource will evolve as WordPress does.
 Updates are encouraged.

-As of WordPress 6.3, the Post Editor is iframed if all registered blocks have a [`Block API version 3`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) or higher.
+As of WordPress 6.3, the Post Editor is iframed if all registered blocks have a [`Block API version 3`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) or higher and no traditional metaboxes are registered.
 The Site Editor has always been iframed.
 This guide assumes you are looking to enqueue assets for the iframed Editor, but refer to the backward compatibility section below for additional considerations.

 For more information about why the Editor is iframed, please revisit the post [Blocks in an iframed (template) editor](https://make.wordpress.org/core/2021/06/29/blocks-in-an-iframed-template-editor/).